Overview of issues

-Investors’ interest in climate change stems not only from their fiduciary concerns regarding the real and immediate risk climate change poses to their own institutional assets and reputation, but from their concerns about its broader and longer term ramifications on global economic stability.
-For faith-based investors, these concerns take on a distinctly human dimension as they consider the justice implications for vulnerable communities who, due to their resource constraints, will disproportionately bear the impacts of climate change.
+Investors’ interest in the climate crisis stems not only from their fiduciary concerns regarding the real and immediate risk climate change poses to their own institutional assets and reputation, but from their concerns about its broader and longer term ramifications on global economic stability.
+For faith-based investors, these concerns take on a distinctly human dimension as they consider the justice implications for vulnerable communities who, due to their resource constraints, will disproportionately bear the impacts of the climate crisis.

 Corporate engagements call for the measurement, disclosure and reduction of GHG emissions including the setting of quantifiable, science-based and time-bound reduction targets.
 Engagements also focus on the “carbon asset risk” of current and untapped reserves as well as new investments in fossil fuel exploration in light of impending climate regulation that will likely render these reserves unburnable.
 Understanding its importance in driving the energy transition, ICCR members actively support climate legislation and regulation and seek greater disclosure around companies’ lobbying and political activities to ensure that they are consistent with stated policies on environmental issues.

 Some advocacy groups such as 350.org have approached universities and faith-based organizations promoting divestment of fossil fuel companies.
 These movements have gained media and general public attention helping to bring attention to this societal challenge.
 ICCR supports a hybrid approach.
 In a position paper, Invested in Change: Faith-Consistent Investing in a Climate Challenged World, they recommend that members “continue to hold and engage companies where climate change mitigation is critical, screen out or divest when companies either prove recalcitrant or pose excessive portfolio risks, and proactively invest in opportunities that will address the current climate crisis.”
 SGI is also a signatory to the Statement of Investor Commitment to Support a Just Transition on Climate Change.

 Corporate engagement on ESG issues is not easy and takes years of persistence.
 Some say that it’s a waste of time trying to convince fossil fuel companies to transform their business model and admit that a majority of their reserves cannot be burned if the 2 degree target is to be met.